 Depending on the nature and complexity of the request, the implementation timeline for accepted requests can vary from a number of weeks to several months.
 Each request will go through planning, development, testing and release preparation phases prior to final solution delivery.
 This ensures SAP’s adherence to proven standards and best practices leading to the high quality, performance and integrity of our software services.

-Please note that SAP does not operate continuous influence channels for all LoBs and products in SAP S/4HANA Cloud.
+Please note that SAP does not operate continuous influence channels for all LoBs, applications or cross-topics in SAP S/4HANA Cloud.
 Furthermore SAP reserves the right to close any channel based on strategic priorities and development capacity.

 Our Session Portfolio

 All SAP Continuous Influence for SAP S/HANA Cloud projects are available under the following quick link: https://influence.sap.com/saps4hanacloud